Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Background

-\end{definition} Some definitions of a CE require that the first condition above be an exact equality (e.g.,~\citep{mas1995microeconomic}); when the utilities are strictly increasing (which will be the case in the sequel), both definitions coincide~\citep{varian1992microeconomic}.
+\end{definition} Some definitions of a CE require that the first condition above being an exact equality (e.g.,~\citep{mas1995microeconomic}).
+However, when the utilities are strictly increasing (which will be the case in the sequel), both definitions coincide~\citep{varian1992microeconomic}.

-CEs are not always guaranteed to exist, and when they do, they may not be unique.
-One condition that guarantees a unique CE is that the resources are gross substitutes; that is, if we increase the price of good $j$ while keeping all other prices constant, then the demand $\{d_i(p)\}_\ell$ for all goods $\ell\neq j$ will have increased.
-One class of utilities that guarantee this condition are the constant elasticity of substitution (CES) utilities~\citep{varian1992microeconomic,mas1995microeconomic}.
-We describe it below as it will be useful going forward.
+\paragraph{Utilities.} In general, CEs do always exist but may not be unique.
+However, one important class of utilities that guarantee this condition with much attention in the fair division literature is the constant elasticity of substitution (CES) utility.
+Due to its favorable properties, CES utilities are widely-studied in many fair division works, and most of the existing algorithms that generate fair and efficient allocations assume CES utilities or its sub-classes~\citep{varian1992microeconomic,mas1995microeconomic}.
+CES utilities are also ubiquitous in the microeconomics literature; due to this flexibility in interpolating between perfect substitutability and complementary, they are also able to approximate several real-world utility functions.
+Moreover, computationally, there are efficient methods for computing a CE in the CES and related classes~\citep{zhang2011proportional,zahedi2018amdahl}.
+In contrast, even when CE exist, they may be hard to find under more general classes of utilities~\citep{varian1992microeconomic}.